-Piwik is another great alternative that offers a lot of the same features and other solutions, although the setup is not quite as easy.
+Matomo is another great alternative that offers a lot of the same features and other solutions and protects your data and your customers’ privacy.

 My biggest criticism is that the interface can get very congested if you have too much information, which can make it tricky to use.